leonrode/solo-chess-solver-js/README.md

 ## Metrics

 This algorithm can solve most Level 10 problems in under a second, with some being solved in less than 100ms.
-Others can take a while depending on the path of the recursive tree.
+Others can take a while.
+Optimization suggestions welcome!

 ## Suggestions?